CASE

 Frequently Asked Questions

-CASE evaluates a list of conditions and returns the result associated with the first condition that is true.
-It is the SQL equivalent of an if/else or switch statement and can appear anywhere a value expression is valid.
+CASE evaluates a list of Boolean conditions from top to bottom and returns the result of the first condition that is true.
+It is SQL's equivalent of an if/else or switch statement and can be placed anywhere a value is expected—SELECT, WHERE, GROUP BY, ORDER BY, and inside aggregate functions.

 What is the difference between the general and simple CASE forms?

-The general form (CASE WHEN condition THEN result ...) evaluates arbitrary Boolean conditions.
-The simple form (CASE expression WHEN value THEN result ...) compares a single expression to a list of values using equality.
-Use the general form for ranges, IS NULL checks, and complex logic.
+The general form (CASE WHEN condition THEN result ...) evaluates arbitrary Boolean expressions, supporting ranges, IS NULL, and complex comparisons.
+The simple form (CASE expression WHEN value THEN result ...) compares one expression against a list of values using equality only.

-What happens if no WHEN condition matches and there is no ELSE?
+What happens if no WHEN condition matches and there is no ELSE clause?

 The CASE expression returns NULL.
-To avoid unexpected NULLs in results, always add an ELSE clause with a sensible default value.
+To avoid unexpected NULLs in query results, always include an ELSE clause with a sensible default.